Egypt·November 3 - 13 2023

 Overview

 Egypt is the motherland of the world!
-The history of ancient Egypt spans the period from the early prehistoric settlements of the northern Nile valley to the Roman conquest of Egypt in 30 BC.
-The Pharaonic period, when Egypt was ruled by a pharaoh, began in the 32nd century BC, when Upper and Lower Egypt were unified, and continued until the country fell under Macedonian rule in 332 BC.
-3,000 years is quite an accomplishment for a civilization.
-Our goal on this Egyptian adventure is to connect you with Egypt’s history, its awe-inspiring sights, but most importantly, with its people – the farmers in their villages along the banks of the Nile or on the busy streets of Cairo, and the friendly Nubian people, one of the oldest races on earth, with their colorful houses in southern Egypt.
-Plus, we aim to spoil you a bit at the fantastic hotels we’ll be staying in – luxury boutique or historic 4–5 star hotels.
-Of course, you can’t travel to Egypt without sailing down the Nile River, gazing at the countryside as it slowly passes by.
-So, we’ll spend a few nights on the Nile sailing in a luxury private sailboat.
-This type of smaller, classic boat called a Dahabeya will allow us to get closer to the Nile giving us the opportunity to be more connected to nature, the life and people of its banks as we access points not available to bigger cruise ships.
-We’ll sail like the Victorians used to back in the day of the grand tour.
+The history of ancient Egypt runs from the early prehistoric settlements of the northern Nile valley to the Roman conquest of Egypt in 30 BC.
+The Pharaonic period began in the 32nd century BC, when Upper and Lower Egypt were unified under a pharaoh, and continued until the country fell under Macedonian rule in 332 BC.
+For any civilization, 3,000 years is quite an accomplishment.
+On this Egyptian adventure, we'll connect you with Egypt’s history, its awe-inspiring sights, and most importantly, with its people – the farmers in their villages along the banks of the Nile or on the busy streets of Cairo, and the friendly Nubian people, one of the earth's oldest races, living in colorful houses in southern Egypt.
+We also aim to spoil you at the fantastic hotels we’ll stay in – luxury boutique, or historic 4–5-star hotels.
+Of course, you can’t leave Egypt without sailing down the Nile, gazing at the countryside as it slowly passes by.
+So, we’ll spend a few nights on the Nile in a luxury private sailboat.
+This smaller, classic boat, called a Dahabeya, will take us closer to the Nile, allowing us to be more connected to nature, life, and the people on its banks as we access points not available to bigger cruise ships.
+Join us as we sail in the way of the Victorians back in grand tour days.

 Highlights